Classical Mechanics — Daily Schedule Term 3

 Week 8 — Rotational/Internal Kinetic Energy — This Finishes Conservation Laws

 - Thursday, Oct.
 30 — Study Chapter C11 — The derivation culminating in Eq.
-C11.14 is the central result showing that we can divvy up the total kinetic energy into C.o.M.
-K.E. and internal K.E. (which is very often, but not necessarily, rotational kinetic energy, but it can also be pulsations or any other internal motion) — Problem Set 11: 1.
-Re-do Problem 3 on Exam 1 where a rod was modeled as 20 equal masses, but this time compute the kinetic energy of the 20 masses as the whole rod undergoes rotation at angular velocity ω (note that my model of a rotating rod is a tad different than Moore’s model on p.
-174, so don’t expect to quite agree with his answer); 2.
+C11.14 is the central result showing that we can divide up the total kinetic energy into C.o.M.
+K.E. and internal K.E. &mdassh; The latter is very often, but not necessarily, rotational kinetic energy — It can also be pulsations or any other internal motion — Problem Set 11: 1.
+Re-do Problem 3 on Exam 1 where a rod was modeled as 20 equal masses, but this time compute the kinetic energy 2.
 C11B.6; 3.
 C11B.8; 4.
-C11M.7 (this one will really make you think)
+C11M.7

 - Presentations:

-- Grace: Present Exercise N1X.1 (and in addition, take a 2nd derivative to discover the object’s acceleration, including the acceleration’s components, magnitude, and direction)
+- Grace: Present Exercise N1X.1 (and in addition, take a 2nd derivative to discover the object’s acceleration, including the acceleration’s components, magnitude, and direction) (a good thing to make the exercise more visual is to imagine what the trajectory given would look like and how it might come to be)

-- Sam: Show how Figure N1.6(b) illustrates the 1/r in N1.17
+- Sam: Show how Figure N1.6(b) illustrates the 1/r in N1.17 (it would be good to photocopy and hand out the figure on p.
+15)

-- Sasha: Show how Figure N1.6(c) illustrates the v2 in N1.17
+- Sasha: Show how Figure N1.6(c) illustrates the v2 in N1.17 (leverage Sam’s photocopy/handout)

 Week 11

 - Monday, Nov.
-17
+17 — Study Chapter N4

 - Thursday, Nov.
-20
+20 — Study Chapter N5

 Week 12